maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to retrieve a specific Doc document, the service will access its database to locate, retrieve and package the Doc object that matches the provided ID.
+Upon receiving a request to retrieve a specific Doc document, the MSR will access its database to locate, retrieve and package the Doc object that matches the provided ID.
 If the ID is not located, for example because it has been selected by mistake, the service will make that clear in the response generated.